imjoy-team/ImJoy/web/public/docs/development.md

 There are four types of plugins available for different purposes:

+**JavaScript** plugins support these two modes:

 1. `Webworker(JavaScript)` plugin for performing computational tasks using JavaScript or WebAssembly;
-0. `PyWorker(Python)` plugin for performing heavy-duty computational tasks using Python and its libraries, this requires additional installation of plugin engine;
 0. `Window(JavaScript and HTML` plugin for building a rich and interactive user interface using HTML5/CSS and JavaScript;

+**Python** plugins support these two modes:

+1. `PyWorker(Python)` plugin for performing heavy-duty computational tasks using Python and its libraries, this requires additional installation of plugin engine;
 0. `Webpython` plugin for performing computational tasks using Python with in the browser through WebAssembly and the [pyodide project](https://github.com/iodide-project/pyodide).
 This is in developmental stage and only selected number of Python libraries are currently supported.

 Click the **+ PLUGINS** button in `Plugins`, then select `Create a New Plugin`